 A study of basic concepts of Christian ethical thought, in contrast to humanistic and pagan concepts, with emphasis upon the application of those concepts in the contemporary situation.

 PHI 313 - History of Philosophy I

+Credits, 3 sem. hrs.
+Prerequisite(s): Sophomore standing.
 A study of the development of philosophical thought from its beginning among the Greeks through the Scholastic period.

 PHI 314 - History of Philosophy II